dvVenuto/Ford_Fulkerson/README.md

 # Ford_Fulkerson
-Implementation of the ford folkerson algorithm
+Implementation of the ford folkerson algorithm for max flow in a flow network.